sam-thetutor/DietAi-App/README.md

 # DietAI: AI-Powered Diet Tracking with Web3 Rewards

+DietAI is an innovative diet tracking app that combines advanced AI technology with blockchain rewards to transform the way people manage their nutrition.
+It uses real-time food recognition through a simple camera scan to instantly estimate calories without manual input, making diet tracking effortless and accurate.
+By integrating a blockchain-based reward system, DietAI motivates users to achieve their dietary goals by earning tokens, gamifying the experience and encouraging consistent healthy habits.
+Designed for health-conscious individuals and crypto enthusiasts alike, DietAI offers a seamless, engaging, and rewarding approach to maintaining a balanced diet.

+# Background

+Many people want to maintain healthy habits or even reach their health goals, but they often struggle with the tedious and time-consuming nature of traditional diet tracking methods.
+Manually logging every meal and counting calories can quickly become overwhelming and error-prone, leading to frustration and poor adherence.
+As a result, many users abandon diet tracking apps within a short period, lacking the motivation and engagement needed to sustain consistent dietary habits.
+DietAI solves these problems by leveraging advanced AI technology to provide real-time food recognition and instant calorie estimation with just a simple scan, eliminating the need for manual input.
+Coupled with a blockchain-based rewards system that gamifies dietary goals, DietAI makes healthy eating both effortless and motivating, helping users stay on track and achieve their wellness objectives.

+Many people want to maintain healthy habits and reach their health goals but find traditional diet tracking tedious and hard to stick with.
+DietAI simplifies this by using AI for real-time food recognition and instant calorie counting, removing manual effort.
+Its blockchain-based rewards system gamifies progress, making healthy eating engaging and motivating for lasting success.

 ## 🌟 Vision
 Revolutionizing diet tracking by combining AI technology with blockchain rewards to make healthy eating engaging and rewarding.